siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A3 Fringe Overlap and Spatially Varying Effective Advance.md

 the same redistribution picture: where one output is bright, the other is dark, and together they recover the full incoming budget.

+At the bright center of a normalized output branch,

+$$
+u_+(x)=2u_{\mathrm{arm}},
+$$

+so that branch can carry the full two-beam budget at the usual projected speed
+$c\cos\theta$ with no conservation conflict.
+This is the standard-optics null reading.

 The direct $0$ to $4u_0$ profile of Sections A3.1-A3.4 is the raw overlap picture before that normalized two-output projection is imposed.
+The nonstandard transport hypothesis tested by the proposal is precisely that an isolated bright stripe should be read as that raw $4u_0$ branch rather than as the normalized $2u_0$ output channel.
+Only under that stronger identification does conservation force the reduced candidate $c_{\mathrm{eff}}$.